BU-Spark/CS506Spring2021Repository/CityOfBoston_team2/deliverables/deliverable2/README.md

 # Deliverable 2: Further Data Analysis

-The revised proposal is available as a pdf [here]('d2_revisedProposal.pdf').
-For this deliverable, we explored a single category, attempting to answer the following question in depth.
+The revised proposal is available as a pdf [here](d2_revisedProposal.pdf).
+For this deliverable, we explored a single category (education), attempting to answer the following question in depth.

 ## Key Question Answered with Preliminary Analysis